Simon Clubley

 electricity sources (i.e., built near a dam, say).

-If Google search gets any worse, that problem will end up solving
+If Google search gets any worse, that problem will end up solvingyou actually get a pretty simple interface: right now, for me,

 it's just the Google logo, a text box, and a few buttons.
 I